Cobimetinib - pancreatic cancer treatment

 Cobimetinib (formerly GDC-0973/XL518) is a potent, highly selective inhibitor of MEK, also known as mitogen-activated protein kinase kinase.
 MEK is a serine/threonine kinase that is a component of the RAS/RAF/MEK/ERK pathway.
 This pathway mediates signaling downstream of growth factor receptors, and is prominently activated in a wide variety of human tumors.
 In preclinical studies, oral dosing of cobimetinib resulted in potent and sustained inhibition of MEK in RAS- or BRAF-mutant tumor models.
-Cobimetinib is being developed by Roche and Genentech (a member of the Roche Group) under a collaboration agreement with Exelixis.biotechnology careers
+Cobimetinib is being developed by Roche and Genentech (a member of the Roche Group) under a collaboration agreement with Exelixis.pancreatic cancer treatment

 Collaboration with Genentech